tomahawk-player/tomahawk-android/README.md

 Setup using other IDEs without gradle:

 - Import tomahawk-android into the IDE of your choice
-- tomahawk-android depends on the several 3rd party libraries.
-You can look up a list of those in ./build.gradle under dependencies{...}
+- tomahawk-android depends on several 3rd party libraries.
+You can look up a list of all dependencies in ./app/build.gradle under dependencies{...}
 - Make sure you setup the support libraries correctly (http://developer.android.com/tools/support-library/setup.html)
 - Add all dependencies to your tomahawk-android project
 - tomahawk-android should now compile successfully.

 If you have any further problems, feel free to join the #tomahawk.mobile irc channel on irc.freenode.org

-## Found a bug?

-Please report it here https://bugs.tomahawk-player.org/browse/THA

 ## Ready to contribute?

-Here's a link to the bug/to-do tracker https://bugs.tomahawk-player.org/secure/RapidBoard.jspa?rapidView=2
+Drop us an e-mail at welisten@tomahawk-player.org or join our IRC Channel #tomahawk.mobile on irc.freenode.org

 ## Code Style Guidelines for Contributors